YARC-Official/docs/Engine.md

 If enabled, the hit window will start at its maximum size (130ms in the Precision preset), but will shrink depending on the distance between the notes, up to a minimum value (40ms in the Precision preset).
 It is possible to edit the value of the hit window size, maximum hit window size and minimum hit window size.

-When playing with Dynamic Hit Window enabled, the sides of the affected highway(s) will display a red ring near the bottom of the screen.
+When playing a custom Engine Preset with Dynamic Hit Window enabled, the sides of the affected highway(s) will display a red ring near the bottom of the screen.

 ## 👥 Crowd Meter
 Not yet implemented.